Lord Lovel

-Lord Lovel is number 75 of the ballads anthologized by Francis James Child during the second half of the 19th century, (Roud 49) and exists in several variants.
+Lord Lovel (Roud 49, Child 75) is an English-language folk ballad that exists in several variants.
 This ballad is originally from England, originating in the Late Middle Ages, with the oldest known versions being found in the regions of Gloucestershire, Somerset, Worcestershire, Warwickshire, and Wiltshire.

 Synopsis

 A lord tells the lady he loves that he is going in a journey that will take several years.
 After a time, he longs to see her.
 He returns whereupon he hears of her death, and dies of grief.

 The journey that Lord Lovel undertakes is possibly a pilgrimage, a quest to a holy shrine, though in some versions he is going "Foreign countries for to see, see, see". and in the version in Horace Walpole's letters he is going "To dwell in fair Scotland".